cowpig/Montreal-Guide/README.md

 * Weird, tiny restaurant run by a cheerful, tiny Japanese man in a bright yellow shirt (the eponymous Kazu)

-* Everything is absolutely delicious, even the super strange stuff

 * Time your arrival right - try to show up at the beginning of service (or near the end), or you will wait on a long line -- you may still have to wait on a short line, but it's 100% worth it

 * Limit yourself to groups of 4 or fewer